kschertz/kschertz.github.io/_pages/publications.md

 **Schertz, K.E.**,* Meidenbauer, K.L.,* & Berman, M.G.
 (2021).
 Understanding the affective benefits of interacting with nature.
 In E. Brymer, M. Rogerson, & J. Barton, Nature and Health: Physical activity in nature.
 Rutledge.

 ## Popular Press Articles

+Baldwin, C.R., Orvell, A., & **Schertz, K.E.** (November 14, 2025).
+How Can I Deal With My Emotions In The Complexity Of Everyday Life?
+Invited submission for “Character and Context” blog for the Society for Personality and Social Psychology.

 Trinh, E.N. & **Schertz, K.E.** (August 20, 2025).
 Should you share personal stuff at work?
 Invited submission for “Character and Context” blog for the Society for Personality and Social Psychology.